-When an employee is notified that he or she has been selected to take a random alcohol or drug test, the employee must proceed to the test site immediately.
-If an FMCSA regulated employee is performing a safety-sensitive function at the time of notification, the employee must stop performing the safety-sensitive function as soon as possible and then proceed to the test site.
-Employees participating in a random drug and alcohol test must be compensated at their regular rate of pay (overtime where applicable) for all time devoted to the test, including travel, waiting and specimen collection.
+When an employee is notified that he or she has been selected to take a random alcohol and/or drug test, the employee must proceed to the testing site immediately.
+If an FMCSA regulated employee is performing a safety-sensitive function at the time of notification, the employee must stop performing the safety-sensitive function and then proceed to the test site.
+Employees participating in a random drug test will be compensated (including overtime when applicable) for all time devoted to the test including travel to the collection site and back, waiting and specimen collection.

-As a matter of Ryder policy, if the employee has not reported for testing within 2 hours (sooner, if there is no reason for the delay) Ryder may deem the individual to have refused the test and subject to immediate termination.
-An employee will be subject to random alcohol testing only while he or she is performing or ready to perform safety-sensitive functions, just prior to performing safety-sensitive functions, or just after performance of such functions has ceased.
+As a matter of Ryder policy, if the employee has not reported for testing promptly, and in any event within 2 hours (sooner, if there is no reason for the delay) Ryder may deem the individual to have refused the test and subject to immediate termination.

+An employee will be subject to random alcohol testing only while he or she is performing or ready to perform safetysensitive functions, just prior to performing safety-sensitive functions, or just after performance of such functions has ceased.
 FTA regulated employees may be subject to random drug testing at any time while on duty.